 Students in the Honors EXCEL program will complete coursework and other requirements in 3-4 semesters.
-Student projects will be developed in HONR 450 (Project Development), enhanced through out-of-class experiences (OCEs), implemented through six credits of experiential learning, and completed in HONR 451 (Honors Capstone).
+Student projects will be developed in HONR 450 (Project Development), enhanced through personal and professional development activities (PPDA), implemented through six credits of experiential learning, and completed in HONR 451 (Honors Capstone).